mrrogercampbell/technical-interview-workshop/README.md

 ## Lets Talk Turkey
 Some of the most common questions I am asked by students and Junior Engineers:
 1. What does the Interview process look like?
-   - 1st Stage: Phone Behavioral Screening and Technical Questions
+   - 1st Stage: Phone Behavioral Interview and Technical Questions
    - 2nd Stage: Remote Coding Interview or Assignment
    - 3rd Stage: Onsite or Remote Interview
      - With Possible: Whiteboarding and or Live Coding Challenge